TypeErrorDev/FSJS-5-API-Requests/README.md

 ### Style Updates

 - I switched the styles to show a little SASSyness
+  - [SASS](https://sass-lang.com) - Go here to install and compile the SASS files
 - Took the modal from randomuser's API site, and figured I'd give that style a try

 ### What I learned